Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 imageView.contentMode = .redraw

-// Set contentMode to redraw to fill
+// Using redraw to fill the contentMode

 imageView.image = sourceImage

-// Assign the image
+// Assigning the image

 imageViewConstraints.constant = (ratio - (sourceImage?.size.height ??
 0))